renatodeleao/foundation-for-emails-rails-for-designers/README.md

 ### Notes
 * Found this repo name offensive and misleading relative to the designer working class?
-Shoot me a tweet, I might read it while taking a big dump.
+Shoot me a tweet, I might read it while taking a big `rake db:dump` 😎.